ikagiampis/renumbered_PDB/README.md

 # renumbered_PDB
-Many times the numbering of the aa in a protein structure differs from your numbering.
-For example for a certain protein you refer to Lys 67 while in the PDB file the same Lys is 68.
-This program allows you to change the numbering of aa in a PDB file.
+Many times the numbering of the amino acids in a protein structure differs from your numbering.
+For example for a certain protein you refer to Lys 67 while in the PDB file the same Lys is numbered as Lys 68.
+This program allows you to change the numbering of the amino acids in a PDB file.

 Instruction for Biologist:
 This is a stand alone program.
 Feel free to modified it to meet your needs.